Matthew 18: 7-9

 And let’s look at the word translated as “hell” in this passage.
 It’s “Gehenna”, and as we’ve looked at in other places, it’s a reference to the Valley of Hinnom, where a couple things have happened.
 One, God’s people had gone astray in the past and were sacrificing their children to the false god Molech there, by fire.
 Not good.
 And that’s the first picture of death and destruction by fire that is associated with that valley.
 But from every source I’ve ever seen (except one), it is claimed that in Jesus’ day, that valley was used as a place to burn refuse(what little they created in a pre-industrial society), waste matter, and dead bodies, of animals, and I suppose possibly humans as well, maybe those who society didn’t believe worthy of burial??
 And it’s said that the fires were kept burning constantly.
 The traditionalist gravitates to that “burning constantly” part and tries to make a correlation there to the eternality of suffering that they believe await the lost.
 But what I’ve noticed in life is that everything I’ve ever thrown in a fire eventually burned up.
 Fire is a picture of destruction, and only the saved survive it (like Daniel’s three friends in the fiery furnace).

 I’ve looked up pictures of that valley to see what it looks like now, and it’s a lush beautiful place.
-Even that, to me, is a picture of how one day evil will be gone, altogether…not just removed out of God’s presence.
-Now don’t get me wrong….That valley may open up again one day.
+In fact, on my first website I created to deal with this issue, I had a picture of that valley, and one day my (then) 3 year old daughter was sitting next to me while I was writing, and I asked her what that picture looked like to her.
+She answered back in her little 3 year old poor grammer, “It look like Heaven”.
+That’s the last answer I was expecting, but I found it fascinating.
+And even that valley’s current beauty, after such an ugly history, to me, is a picture of how one day evil will be gone, altogether…not still in existence and only removed from God’s presence.
+Now don’t get me wrong….That valley may open up again one day and become something ugly.
 There is biblical evidence that this could even be the portal to the lake of fire.
 I’m not saying I necessarily believe this.
 I don’t know what the lake of fire is…Is it like a fiery black hole?
-Or does the earth open up and become a lake of fire at the end of the 1000 year reign of Christ.
+Or does the earth open up and become a lake of fire at the end of the 1000 year reign of Christ as some believe?
 We are in fact getting a whole new heavens and earth at that point, so we’re not going to need this place anymore.
 Well, I simply don’t know what the Lake of Fire is, or what it takes to destroy a human or angelic soul.
 That’s God’s business.
 But I do like the picture that the Valley of Hinnom (Gehenna-Hell) offers right now, in that what was once a place of death and fire, is now a beautiful green valley.
-I think it’s a picture of one day after every tear has been wiped away and we are in the fullness of God’s joy constantly.
+I think it’s a picture of how things will one day be, after every tear has been wiped away and we are in the fullness of God’s joy continuously.

 This passage is one of the most relied upon by traditionalists as evidence of a conscious afterlife of torment for the lost, and it very well may be evidence of a time of consciousness after physical death.
 However, most preachers and bible teachers that I hear comment on this passage go on to use it as evidence of the eternal state of consciousness that they teach the unsaved will endure.
 I’ve studied this section of Scripture extensively, and while I have a lot of thoughts and opinions on it, I’ve come to only a couple of absolute conclusions about it.
 And one thing I am absolutely sure of is that this passage is not a picture of an eternal conscious state of damnation of those who reject salvation.
 In the full book that I’m writing on this topic, I went through this passage forwards and backwards, looking at every different aspect of it, giving multiple evidences as to why this isn’t intended to be an accurate literal picture of the eternal state of the lost, and I also shared the various positions that people take on the passage.
 For this blog version, I’m downsizing it considerably.